APCSJava/GrayImage/README.md

 # GrayImage
-Demonstrates JUnit unit testing of the 2012 FRQ class GrayImage
+Eclipse framework with unit testing support for the FRQ 2012-4 class GrayImage